How to Remove Press-On Nails Without Damaging Your Real NailsDecember 29, 2022

 How Do You Take Off Press-On Nails at Home?

 The first step in correctly removing your press-on nails actually happens before the removal process begins, explains Edwards.
 To ensure a seamless removal, you want to make sure you’re using a good glue that won’t cause damage to your nails.
-For instance, the Kiss Brush-On Nail Glue is made for easy application and removal and formulated with aloe vera to help keep your nails moisturized and protected.
+For instance, the Kiss Brush-On Nail Glue is made for easy application and removal.
+Plus, it’s formulated with aloe vera to help keep your nails moisturized and protected.

 If you’re soaking your nails and notice that they’re still not easily coming off, Edwards recommends using a soft nail buffer to carefully remove them.
 “Never, ever pull up the false nails or file harshly,” she says.

-It’s likely that after all that glue and acetone, your nails are in need of a little TLC, so be sure to follow up with cuticle oil.
-We like the Essie Apricot Cuticle Oil or the Olive & June Cuticle Serum, which comes in a travel-friendly pen, and hydrates, soothes and cares for your nails without feeling too greasy.
+It’s likely that after all that glue and acetone, your nails are in need of a little TLC, so be sure to follow up with a nail strengthener.
+We love the Essie Hard to Resist Nail Strengthener because it strengthens nails to their original resiliency in just three days.